 Relationship cheating cannot be compared to any other type of bad behavior (except emotional or physical abuse which is also very bad!).
 Infidelity is the ultimate betrayal.
-It makes no difference what others (even what some so-called 'professionals") will tell you — being betrayed by a cheating husband, wife or partner is not a minor relationship sin.
-And in spite of what perhaps "you may want to believe," being betrayed cannot easily be forgiven or forgotten.
+It makes no difference what other people (even what some so-called 'professionals') will tell you — being betrayed by a cheating husband, wife or partner is not a minor relationship sin.
+And in spite of what perhaps 'you may want to believe,' being betrayed cannot easily be forgiven or forgotten.

-As human beings, we are hardwired for exclusivity (having just one partner).
-True, we are also hardwired to want to have friendship, romance, and sex with many people — but this does not make it a good thing to do.
-We also like wealth, that doesn't mean it is a good thing to rob a bank.
-When we want more money, and we consider the risks involved in robberies such as injury, criminal charges, and incarceration, normal-minded people exclude stealing as a way of getting rich.
+As human beings, we are hardwired for exclusivity (having just one partner), but we are also hardwired to want to have friendship, romance, and sex with many people — although this is not a good thing to do.
+We also like wealth, but that doesn't mean it is a good thing to rob a bank.
+When we want more money, and we consider the risks involved in stealing, such as injury, criminal charges, and incarceration, most intelligent people will not steal in order to get rich.
 We have free-will and intelligence to guide our behavior.
 The challenge is to make the right life choices.
 Refraining from all forms of infidelity is definitely a 'good choice.'

-When you have been violated by your partner's philandering, then your instincts take over and you are naturally devastated.
+When your trust has been violated by your partner's philandering, then your instincts take over and you are naturally devastated.
 This can be compared to the body running a high fever when under attack by harmful bacteria.
 To fend off an attack by this foreign invader, your body makes you sick in order to help you get better.
 This is why you get a fever.
-So too in a marriage or committed relationships, you become emotionally ill when betrayed.
-In fact, the reason most people who do not engage in infidelity is because they are mindful of how their husband, wife, or partner will react upon discovering that they have cheated.
+So too, in a marriage or committed relationship, you become emotionally ill when betrayed.
+In fact, the reason most people do not engage in infidelity is because they are mindful of how their husband, wife, or partner will react upon discovering that they have cheated.

 If you have been betrayed, your devastation includes lack of trust, anger, and bewilderment directed at your cheating husband, wife, or partner.
 To forgive him or her is a monumental task.
-For some, forgiveness is seemingly impossible!
-And the reason for this is that you have built-in instincts to react strongly as a protection mechanism.
-As your health is dependent on eliminating any harmful bacteria and your body makes you sick with a fever to achieve this, so too your relationship and family cannot survive when there is an elicit individual lurking in the background.
-In response to knowledge of the outside person, each family member will react with emotional explosions.
-Infidelity is always conducted in secrecy and covered over with lies by the perpetrator in the hope of not triggering "emotional reactions" by family members.
+For some people, forgiveness is seemingly impossible!
+And the reason for this is that you have built-in instincts to react strongly, a protection mechanism.
+Just like your health is dependent on eliminating any harmful bacteria and your body makes you sick with a fever to achieve this, so too your relationship and family cannot survive when there is an elicit individual lurking in the background.
+In response to the knowledge of infidelity, each family member will react with an emotional explosions.
+Infidelity is always conducted in secrecy and covered over with lies by the perpetrator in the hope of not triggering 'emotional reactions' by family members.

-Initially,'not to forgive,' is imposed upon you by your instincts and you can do nothing about it.
+Initially, your feeling of 'not to forgive,' the cheater is imposed upon you by your instincts and you can do nothing about it.
 However, when you and your partner engage in infidelity reconciliation activities, you can turn the corner and get to a place in your relationship where forgiveness becomes possible and even desirable.

-Daily consider deeply these thinking-points until they become emotionally real:
+Daily consider deeply these points until they become emotionally real:

-Decide to forgive.
-Then do your best to carry out this decision.
+Once you decide to forgive, do your best to carry out this decision.
 There are many tools to help you.
 Use the suggestions above, find a good therapist, find a spiritual activity that will raise you up to a new level, or be creative and find something novel to do that leads to forgiveness.

-For many, forgiveness can and should be, a choice.
+For many whose trust was betrayed, forgiveness can and should be, a choice.

-Proof you 'have forgiven' is confirmed when you revisit in your mind details of the betrayal, and at the same time, you do not have a strong emotional reaction.
+Proof you 'have forgiven' is confirmed when you recall the details of the betrayal, and at the same time, you do not have a strong emotional reaction.

 Surviving infidelity requires great effort.
 The emotional trauma is overwhelming.